Sovrn-place/.github/profile/README.md

 ## The problem

 Every zone builds its own siloed onboarding, its own KYC, its own payment infrastructure.
-A resident verified in Estonia starts from scratch in London.
+A resident verified in Singapore starts from scratch in Dubai.
 A company incorporated in one free zone cannot present those credentials in another.
 Zones spend months on infrastructure instead of attracting residents and capital.

 7,000+ special economic zones. $4.76 trillion smart city economy by 2030.
 640 million citizens seeking better systems.
 Zero shared digital infrastructure.